When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 A vanilla sponge is a good bet for a cake, after all what’s not to like?

-Layers of sweet butter cream covering soft delicate cake with the tartness of jam, all in all a slice of heaven with or without a cup of tea.
+Layers of sweet butter cream covering soft delicate cake with the tartness of jam, all in a slice of heaven with or without a cup of tea.

 If you’ve never butter creamed the outside of a cake before, be brave, it’s really easy to do.

 Go to the tip box below, and follow the instructions.
-But my best tip wild be to use an offset spatula, it makes life so much easier when doing jobs like this, and a lot less messy too!
+But my best tip would be to use an offset spatula, it makes life so much easier when doing jobs like this, and a lot less messy too!

 Go in, give it a go and enjoy your sweet life!